 Goulding, Edmund, dir.
 Grand Hotel.
-William A. Drake, screenwriter (based on the novel by Vicki Baum and adapted for the stage by Max Reinhardt), 1933.
+William A. Drake, scr. (based on the novel by Vicki Baum and adapted for the stage by Max Reinhardt), 1933.

 Jameson, Fredric.
 “Cognitive Mapping.”
 Nelson and Grossberg 347-57, Discussion 358-60.

 Knee, Adam.
 “The Compound Genre Film: Billy the Kid Versus Dracula Meets The Harvey Girls.”
 Intertextuality in Literature and Film: Selected Papers From the Thirteenth Annual Florida State University Conference on Literature and Film.
 Eds.
 Elaine D. Cancalon and Antoine Spacagna.
-Gainesville: UP of Florida, 1994.
+Gainesville: University Press of Florida, 1994.
 141-56.